microsoft/mccf-vscode-extension/README.md

 ![Here there are 5 options displayed that appear after choosing to create a CCF app environment.](images/choose_template.png)

-3. After choosing your template, the application will open in a development container with all of the necessary dependencies where the app will be ready for network initialization.
+3. After choosing your template, users are prompted to choose the destination folder where the application opens in a development container, with all necessary dependencies, ready for network initialization.

    > The feature allows users to run and build the CCF app in its development container with ease.
 Users can choose between already existing CCF apps' templates that already have the files and dependencies installed.